FAIMS/burial-mounds-web/README.md

 - 2000-2999
 ```

-This above will make that record page appear in two categories, namely, `1000-1999` and `2000-2999`.
+This example above will make that record page appear in two categories, namely, `1000-1999` and `2000-2999`.

-Please refer to [collections section](#collections-page) for more details regarding the collection page.
+Please refer to [Collections Page section](#collections-page) for more details regarding the collection page.

 [Back to TOC](#table-of-contents)

 ### Editing the Record Pages HTML Template

-The record pages uses *\_layout/record.html* as its layout, to modify the layout for record pages, to understand have the look at the components of the record page html, please see the [Components of the Record Page Template section](#components-of-the-record-page-html-template).
+The record pages use *\_layout/record.html* as its layout.
+To modify the layout for record pages, users will need to understand the components of the file.
+Have a look at the components of the record page HTML, please see the [Components of the Record Page Template section](#components-of-the-record-page-html-template).

 [Back to TOC](#table-of-contents)

 ## Displaying Map

-This prpoject uses [Google Map Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial), if the user wish to use Google Map API for this project, please go to Google Map website and get a api key, then go to *additional_config.yml* and set the value of the variable `javascript_google_map` to `true`.
+This project uses [Google Map Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial).
+If the user wishes to use Google Map API for this project, please go to Google Map website and get a API key, then go to *additional_config.yml* and set the value of the variable `javascript_google_map` to `true`.

-**Example**:
+**Example:**

 ```yml
 javascript_google_map: true